cf020031308/pomodoro-warriors/readme.md

 Pomodoro-warriors is the integration of [taskwarrior](https://taskwarrior.org/docs/) and [timewarrior](https://taskwarrior.org/docs/timewarrior/) which helps you to:

-1. Split tasks into smaller ones;
+* Split tasks into smaller ones.
-2. Track the time spent on every task;
+* Track the time spent on every task.
-3. Do in Pomodoro Mode;
+* Do in Pomodoro Mode.
-4. Review and report in various ways.
+* Review and report in various ways.

 ## Status